 The Regional Transportation Alliance has launched a new RTA Transit Innovations Series to support and advance current discussions on transit in Wake County.

-The sessions include in person and/or videoconference presentations from experts on bus rapid transit and related innovations and research including express lanes, freeway caps, land use, circulators, and periodic comparisons with various rail transit options such as commuter rail, streetcars, and light rail.
+The sessions include in person and videoconference presentations from experts on bus rapid transit and related innovations and research including express lanes, freeway caps, land use, innovative circulators including personal rapid transit and gondolas, and periodic comparisons with various rail transit options such as commuter rail, streetcars, and light rail.

 There will be no cost to attend any of the events in the RTA Transit Innovations Series.
 Scroll down or click here if you are interested in sponsoring either an individual session or the entire RTA Transit Innovations Series.

 With the exploration of new and emerging transit innovations, the development of a bus rapid transit-based alternative(s) as a basis for comparison with the current draft transit plan, and the clarification and prioritization of goals and objectives, our community can make an informed decision on our enhanced regional transit future in Wake County.

 Session 6: Circulator Innovations and Addressing the Last Mile

 This session focused on emerging options for addressing the last-mile problem in transit, including circulator innovations such as personal rapid transit and urban gondolas.
 While neither option is new -- personal rapid transit is in place today at London Heathrow Airport and West Virginia University, while gondolas and aerial tramways are in use at many places including Roosevelt Island in New York City, the Portland Aerial Tram in Oregon, Peak 2 Peak at Whistler B.C., and the gondola at Koblenz, Germany -- the use of innovative circulator options is not yet widespread in urban areas.

 Seth Hollar, Ph.D., Teaching Assistant Professor, Department of Mechanical and Aerospace Engineering, North Carolina State University